 Bankruptcy schedules, filed with the bankruptcy petition, each focus on one aspect of the filer’s personal finances.
 There are 10 schedules, each designated with a letter, from A through J. Schedule A – Real Estate Schedule A requires listing of all real estate owned on the date of filing.
 This […]

 Student Loan debt in the United States, now at $1 Trillion Dollars, is called “the next debt bomb” for the U.S. Economy.
 Total U.S. student loan debt now exceeds the volume of credit card and auto loan debt combined according to the Associated Press.
 The head of the National Association […]

 Bankruptcy Basics: Chapter 7, Chapter 13

-Any view of bankruptcy basics starts with the two types of consumer bankruptcy: Chapter 7 and Chapter 13.
+There are two basic types of consumer bankruptcy, Chapter 7 and Chapter 13.
 Chapter 7 cancels or “discharges” many types of debt.
 Most credit card, medical, and other unsecured debts are discharged, as are most court judgments and loans.
 Many filers find all of their debts discharged.
 Debts not discharged […]

 What Address Do You Use For Creditors in Bankruptcy?

 What address do you use from all of your bills in filing a bankruptcy?
 Bankruptcy rules require listing all creditors both on the right schedule for the type of debt but also on the matrix.
 A bankruptcy noticing center mails notices based on the matrix.
-The Secret In The Fine Print of Credit Card Bills A key question arises: “what […]
+The Secret In The Fine […]